choria-io/website/docs/content/configuration/custom_ca/_index.md

 What this guide will not cover:

  * How PKI works.
 [This guide](https://smallstep.com/blog/everything-pki.html) is very good.
  * How to get the certificates on every node, this step is essentially going to be unique per site, we cannot realistically cover this for everyone.
-The [Choria Server Provisioner](https://github.com/choria-io/provisioning-agent) can enroll nodes in any CA with an API
+The [Choria Provisioner](https://github.com/choria-io/provisioner) can enroll nodes in any CA with an API
  * Certificate revocation and renewal
  * How to use CFSSL in detail or its deployment best practices
   * For documentation on the CFSSL project, and how to run it in a client/server fashion, please visit the [Cloudlare CFSSL documentation repo](https://github.com/cloudflare/cfssl/tree/master/doc)